adamrt918/CSU-Senior-Project/README.md

 ## Compile/Deploy
 Download from https://adamrt918.itch.io/asolemnevolution
-Open the file and run main.exe
-Disregard warnings about unkown files
+Extract the file and run main.exe on any windows x64 system Disregard warnings about unkown files